Home » Services » Mole Control

 How Our Service Works

-Initially, we make an appropriate number of bait placements or set an appropriate number of traps, depending on which method is to be utilized.
+Initially, we make an appropriate number of bait placements or set an appropriate number of traps, depending on which method is utilized.

-• If we utilize the baiting method, we return on a regular basis and identify the active tunnels, placing bait that moles will find as they use the tunnel regularly.
+• We return on a regular basis and identify the active tunnels, placing bait or traps that moles will find as they use the tunnel regularly.

 • You will receive an email service report after each visit, letting you know the service details of your visit.
 If you do not receive the emails, please check your spam/junk folders and move them to your inbox.
 If that does not work, please call us so that we can make sure you are able to receive your reports.